MattEBarclay/cprd_symptom_cancer_1/README.md

 # Cancer  incidence and competing mortality risk following 15 presenting symptoms in primary care: a population-based cohort study using electronic healthcare records

+Contains the major analysis scripts used for the analysis, and the main results files.
+Almost all in Stata format.

+Note - this repository does not include any source data, which must be requested from CPRD.

+Note - the code here will require minor editing to run, as the repository does not quite match the structure of the folder within our secure data environment.

 ## Abstract

 ### Objectives: